Halogen: Toxicity

 The halogens tend to decrease in toxicity towards the heavier halogens.

 Fluorine gas is extremely toxic; breathing in fluorine at a concentration of 25 parts per million is potentially lethal.
 Hydrofluoric acid is also toxic, being able to penetrate skin and cause highly painful burns.
 In addition, fluoride anions are toxic, but not as toxic as pure fluorine.
 Fluoride can be lethal in amounts of 5 to 10 grams.
 Prolonged consumption of fluoride above concentrations of 1.5 mg/L is associated with a risk of dental fluorosis, an aesthetic condition of the teeth.
 At concentrations above 4 mg/L, there is an increased risk of developing skeletal fluorosis, a condition in which bone fractures become more common due to the hardening of bones.
 Current recommended levels in water fluoridation, a way to prevent dental caries, range from 0.7 to 1.2 mg/L to avoid the detrimental effects of fluoride while at the same time reaping the benefits.
 People with levels between normal levels and those required for skeletal fluorosis tend to have symptoms similar to arthritis.

 Chlorine gas is highly toxic.
 Breathing in chlorine at a concentration of 3 parts per million can rapidly cause a toxic reaction.
 Breathing in chlorine at a concentration of 50 parts per million is highly dangerous.
 Breathing in chlorine at a concentration of 500 parts per million for a few minutes is lethal.
 In addition, breathing in chlorine gas is highly painful because of its corrosive properties.
 Hydrochloric acid is the acid of chlorine, while relatively nontoxic, it is highly corrosive and releases very irritating and toxic hydrogen chloride gas in open air.

 Pure bromine is somewhat toxic but less toxic than fluorine and chlorine.
 One hundred milligrams of bromine is lethal.
 Bromide anions are also toxic, but less so than bromine.
 Bromide has a lethal dose of 30 grams.

 Iodine is somewhat toxic, being able to irritate the lungs and eyes, with a safety limit of 1 milligram per cubic meter.
 When taken orally, 3 grams of iodine can be lethal.
 Iodide anions are mostly nontoxic, but these can also be deadly if ingested in large amounts.

 Astatine is radioactive and thus highly dangerous, but it has not been produced in macroscopic quantities and hence it is most unlikely that its toxicity will be of much relevance to the average individual.

 Tennessine cannot be chemically investigated due to how short its half-life is, although its radioactivity would make it very dangerous.

 Superhalogen

+Superhalogens are atom clusters with a higher electron affinity than chlorine, the atom with the highest electron affinity (3.62 eV).
+The concept was first formalized by Gennady L. Gutsev and Alexander I. Boldyrev in 1981.